 -

-The border that most travelers cross when heading to Puerto Peñasco, also known as Rocky Point, is located in Lukeville, Arizona on the U.S. side and Sonoyta, Sonora on the Mexican side.
-This port of entry is a popular choice for its convenience and proximity.
+Lukeville, Arizona is the border that most travelers cross when heading to Puerto Peñasco, also known as Rocky Point.
+The Lukeville border connects with Sonoyta, Sonora on the Mexican side.
+This port of entry is a popular choice for its convenience and proximity, open daily 6 a.m. - 8 p.m.
+(Extended FRIDAY ONLY hours till 10 p.m.
+March 7 - Oct 10, 2025)

 -